 In this option, the SNPN deploys its own IMS used by subscribers with a SNPN 5GS subscription.
 The SNPN and the ISH belong to the same administrative domain.
 In this deployment scenario, either USIM/ISIM or IMC is used to authenticate and authorize a UE for accessing IMS services.

-AB.1.2 IMS services by independent IMS provider
+AB.1.2 IMS services provided by independent IMS provider

 AB.1.2.1 General